jonathanschaaij/folder_finder/README.md

 ## TODO:
 - [x] create a db for local storage
 - [x] add collection
-- [ ] add independent folders
+- [x] add independent folders
-- [ ] automatically add language tags to folders
+- [?] automatically add language tags to folders
-- [ ] add a search function
+- [x] add a search function
-- [ ] add a delete function
+- [x] add a delete function
 - [ ] automatically find git origin
-- [ ] when adding a collection folder, add all subfolders
+- [x] when adding a collection folder, add all subfolders
-- [ ] when adding a collection folder, add a tags file
+- [x] when adding a collection folder, add a tags file